wp-plugins/mysmark/README.txt

 3. The Meta Box in the New/Edit Post.

 == Changelog ==
+= 1.0.9 =
+* Added: Support for responsive embed widget and comment feed.

 = 1.0.8 =
 * Fixed: warning message in old Internet Explorer versions